Sale and Supply Contract Resources

 Also worth noting is the United Nations Conference on Trade and Development, whose objectives include the promotion of development through trade.
-UNCTAD is primarily focussed on helping developing countries with trade negotiations, and the website includes details of reports, publications and news.
+UNCTAD is primarily focused on helping developing countries with trade negotiations, and the website includes details of reports, publications and news.

 Contract Templates and Precedents